 About CompassPoint Nonprofit Services

 The mission of CompassPoint is to intensify the impact of fellow nonprofit leaders, organizations, and networks as we achieve social equity together.
 We are a diverse and deeply integrated staff practice working in cross-discipline teams to design and deliver management, leadership, and strategy programming to leaders at all stages of the pipeline and organizations focused broadly on social equity.
+If you want to relax a bit and play online games kizi website then you need to find your favorite website on the Internet at the request of the kizi game and start playing.
 We intentionally blend learning methodologies depending on program needs – mixing teaching, coaching, peer-learning, and consulting to achieve the desired outcomes with an individual, a cohort, an organization, or a network.
 Our program work is also informed by our national research.
 We design studies to better understand and shape the sector’s understanding of the most critical issues facing nonprofits today.
 Click here for more information.

 About the Kresge Foundation